-The LPC47M10x inserts three wait states for an I/O read and two wait states for an I/O write cycle.
+The LPC47S42x inserts three wait states for an I/O read and two wait states for an I/O write cycle.
 A SYNC of 0110 is used for all I/O transfers.
-The exception to this is for transfers where IOCHRDY has been deasserted (i.e., EPP or IrCC transfers) in which case the sync pattern of 0110 is used and a large number of syncs may be inserted (up to 330 which corresponds to a timeout of 10us).
+The exception to this is for transfers where IOCHRDY would normally be deasserted in an ISA transfer (i.e., EPP) in which case the sync pattern of 0110 is used and a large number of syncs may be inserted (up to 330 which corresponds to a timeout of 10us).